ronamosa/s3-vectors-mcp/README.md

 > [!NOTE]
 > This README was generated with Amazon Q Developer.
+>
+> This fork is explicitly Claude Code & Claude CLI-first.
+Every change is prioritized to make it easy to wire the MCP server into Anthropic's IDE and CLI clients while still working with other MCP-compatible tooling.

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that provides tools for interacting with AWS S3 Vectors service.
 This server enables AI assistants to embed text using Amazon Bedrock models and store/query vector embeddings in S3 Vectors indexes.